Employer Wants Termination During Sick Leave

 • Certainty about end date

-Risks during illness
+Risks during sick leave

-• Possibly no Sickness Benefits Act payment
+• Major risk: no Sickness Benefits Act payment (you were already sick)

-• Loss of dismissal prohibition
+• Loss of dismissal prohibition and salary continuation

-• Consequences for WIA trajectory
+• Possibly negative consequences for WIA trajectory

 Important: never simply sign a settlement agreement when you are sick.
 The consequences for your benefits can be significant.